 Under the PSPP, the Bank of Italy will buy Italian public sector securities on the secondary market and bear all the risk.
 For ECB purchases of government securities, both Italian and of other euro-area countries, and for purchases of securities issued by European supranational entities, which together account for 20 per cent of the total PSPP, the principle applies of risk-sharing between Eurosystem national central banks according to their capital key.

-Under the corporate sector purchase programme (CSPP) the Bank of Italy is one of the six national central banks tasked with purchasing securities issued by private non-bank corporations incorporated in the euro area and, from March 2020, this includes commercial paper of sufficient credit quality.
+Under the corporate sector purchase programme (CSPP) the Bank of Italy is one of the six national central banks tasked with purchasing securities issued by private non-bank corporations incorporated in the euro area and this includes commercial paper of sufficient credit quality.
 The purchases adhere to the principle of risk sharing among the Eurosystem central banks based on their capital key.

 In September 2019 the Governing Council decided to restart net purchases under the APP at a monthly pace of €20 billion as from 1 November for as long as necessary to reinforce the accommodative impact of ECB policy rates.

 In March 2020 the spread of the coronavirus (Covid-19) led to a significant worsening of the prospects for economic growth globally and in the euro area.
 In response to the heightened uncertainty, the Governing Council announced a comprehensive package of monetary policy measures, with the aim of guaranteeing favourable conditions to fund the real economy.
 In this context, the net asset purchases under way (€20 billion each month) have been flanked by a temporary additional endowment of €120 billion for further securities purchases until the end of the year.